2019 Mercedes-AMG C43 spy shots

 Engineers from Mercedes-AMG have been spotted testing a prototype for an updated version of the C43 sports sedan.

 The C43 replaced the C450 for the 2017 model year and is priced from just over $50K.
-It’s one of the tamer AMG Sport models offered by the Affalterbach tuner and like others in the “43” series, it comes with a twin-turbocharged 3.0-liter V-6 engine.
+It’s one of the tamer AMG Sport models offered by the Affalterbach tuner and like others in the “43” series, it comes with a twin-turbocharged 3.0-liter V-6 engine spitting out 362 horsepower.

 For the updated model, likely due in 2018, as a 2019 model, the spy shots suggest tweaks to lights and bumpers at both ends and a completely new grille with a twin-blade design.
 There may also be new designs for the wheels and exhaust tips.